 Shop around the world

 Paul Krugerlaan has all kinds of shops for fashion, lifestyle and daily shopping.
 With the Hague Market just around the corner and the various cultural shops that can be found here, you will find yourself in a cosmopolitan shopping street.
 For the everyday shopping, you can head to one of the Islamic butchers, mini-marts and bakeries.
 For fashion and interiors, there is something typical for all cultures.
 You can find almost anything you need here.
 From the loveliest evening dresses from the Middle East to festival items from India.
-You can find pretty much everything you need on Paul Krugerlaan, but be sure not to miss:
+You can find pretty much everything you need on Paul Krugerlaan.

 The Transvaalkwartier was built around 1900 and was intended for workers who came to The Hague as part of the Industrial Revolution.
 Since these people needed somewhere to live as quickly as possible, buildings went up rapidly and much of the housing in the Transvaalwijk is comprised of the so-called ‘Jerry Builds’.
 In 1938, the Hague Market moved into the neighbourhood when it outgrew the Prinsegracht.
 The market was further expanded within the area into what has since become the largest market in the Netherlands.